fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_submodels.rst

 For example, the native weight module computes the masses and the centers of gravity of each aircraft part and of the whole aircraft.

 Now, let's say we want to modify the computation of wing mass.
-Then, we could a new weight module where the only difference will be in the wing mass computation.
+Then, we could add a new weight module where the only difference will be in the wing mass computation.
 This is not satisfactory because it would makes us copy all the code that is not related to wing mass.

 To solve this problem, one solution would be to make smaller, more specific modules, and have them assembled in the configuration file.
 But it would result in very complex configuration